digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 ### Rules and Purposes

 Note: The following is how we aim to set up the environments.
-It does not mean that all the aspects do exist already (e.g. our goal of how migration should work does not imply that there is a migration already).
+It does not mean that all the aspects do exist already (e.g. our goal of how migration should behave does not imply that there is a migration already).

 * Staging:
+    * Purpose
-    * Purpose: Supporting the product development team.
+        * Supporting the product development team's work.

-    * Access: Staging may be accessed by DigitalService staff, testers, documentalists and other stakeholders.
-    * Codebase: Staging runs the current `main` branch of `ris-adm-literature` (continuous deployment).
+    * Access
+        * The product team (primarily)
+        * DigitalService staff
+        * Testers
+        * Documentalists
+        * Other stakeholders

+    * Features
+        * What's under development

+    * Uptime
-    * Uptime: Staging may be down any time due to any reason and for any amount of time.
+        * Staging may be down any time due to any reason and for any amount of time.

+    * Data
-    * Data: Staging data may come into existence, disappear or be changed any time.
+        * Staging data may come into existence, disappear or be changed any time.

+    * Repeated migrations
-    * ❓ Migration: Staging data gets newly migrated documents "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.
+        * Staging data gets newly migrated documents 🚧 "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.

+* UAT
+    * Purpose
+        * Have a production-like environment, but with a safety net: no publishing to public(production) portal.

+    * Access
+        * The product team
+        * DigitalService staff
+        * Testers (primarily)
+        * Documentalists (primarily)
+        * Other stakeholders

+    * Features
+        * What's "done", i.e implemented and has passed tech and functional review

-* UAT:
+    * Uptime
-    * Purpose: Giving testers a predictable system that is only affected by the testers' actions.
-    * Access: UAT may be accessed by testers and by product team members in order to cooperate with the testers.
-    * Codebase: UAT runs the current `main` branch of `ris-adm-literature` (continuous deployment).
-    * Uptime: UAT is expected to be up "all the time".
+        * UAT is expected to be up "all the time" with the following caveats:
+            * We may announce downtimes.
             * We have no on call service, so it's reasonable to expect it to be up between 8:00 and 17:00 on working days.

+    * Data
-    * Data: Data in UAT is expected to persist and only change on user interaction.
+        * Data in UAT is expected to persist and only change on user interaction.

+    * Repeated migration
-    * ❓ Migration: Staging data gets newly migrated documents "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.
+        * UAT data gets newly migrated documents "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.

 * Production:
+    * Primary goal
-    * Primary goal: To be used by documentalists performing their documentation duties.
+        * Production is used by documentalists for performing their documentation duties.
-    * Access: Production may be accessed by documentalists and by product team members in order to cooperate with the testers.
-    * Codebase: Production runs the current `main` branch of `ris-adm-literature` (continuous deployment).
+        * What's published is made available to end users of the NeuRIS portal.

+    * Access
+        * Documentalists, only

+    * Features
+        * What's "done", i.e implemented and has passed tech and functional review

+    * Uptime
-    * Uptime: Production is expected to be up "all the time".
+        * UAT is expected to be up "all the time" with the following caveats:
+            * We may announce downtimes.
             * We have no on call service, so it's reasonable to expect it to be up between 8:00 and 17:00 on working days.

+    * Data
-    * Data: Data in production is expected to persist and only change on user interaction.
+        * Data in UAT is expected to persist and only change on user (= documentalists, only; cf. above) interaction.

-    * ❓ Migration: Staging data gets newly migrated documents "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.
+    * ❓❓ Repeated migration
+        * This is unsolved.
+Especially how to handle or prevent the case of a document being changed in both the old and the new system at the same time

 ## Consequences

 ❗What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

+What we think will become more easy:

+* Supporting the needs of various user groups (product team, DigitalService staff, testers, other stakeholders, documentalists)

+* Managing risks wrt. data integrity and access controls.

+What we expect to become more difficult:

 * Operating three environments adds complexity.
-* By running three environments, we hope to better address the uses cases and expectations of end users just as well as testers and developers.
+* Separating code from releases (e.g. feature flags).